risingwavelabs/risingwave-docs/archived/versioned_docs/version-0.1.15/sql/commands/sql-create-sink.md

 :::note

 Names and unquoted identifiers are case-insensitive.
 Therefore, you must double-quote any of these fields for them to be case-sensitive.
+See also [Identifiers](/sql/sql-identifiers.md).

 :::